 “The AVSC and its members are committed to developing AV guidelines for robust safety standards to earn public trust and acceptance,” said Amy Chu, director of the Automated Vehicle Safety Consortium.
 “Motional will play a critical role in supporting this effort by sharing collective learnings, perspectives, and expertise with the consortium from its vast international testing experience.”

 Motional has a long history at the forefront of safety.
-The company co-authored the Safety First for Automated driving whitepaper, pioneered a sector-wide culture of data sharing aimed at making all driverless technology safer with its nuScenes product, and its autonomous vehicles have provided more than 100,000 rides with zero at-fault incidents.
+The company co-authored the Safety First for Automated driving whitepaper, pioneered a sector-wide culture of data sharing aimed at making all driverless technology safer with its nuScenes dataset, and its autonomous vehicles have provided more than 100,000 rides with zero at-fault incidents.

 “Industry collaboration is critical to advancement of driverless technology,” commented Matthew Wood, Head of Safety, Motional.
 “We’re excited to contribute our voice and real-world experience to the AVSC mission, and collectively work towards a future of safer vehicles, roads, and cities.”

 Consortium members are working on the development of a series of safety principles for SAE Level 4 and 5 automated driving systems, focusing on testing before and during operation of AVs on public roads; data collection, protection, and sharing; and interactions between AVs and other road users.
 The AVSC has published a number of open access best practices regarding test driver training, operational design domain, passenger emergency actions, data collection, and first responder interactions.

 Motional is behind some of the industry’s largest achievements, including operation of the world’s longest-standing public robotaxi fleet.
 It recently announced a partnership with Lyft to launch a multimarket fully-driverless rideshare service in the U.S., and has near-term plans to be among the first to put fully-driverless vehicles on public roads.